 Bogost, I. (2011).
 How To Do Things With Videogames.
 Minneapolis, MN: University of Minnesota Press.

-Bogost examines videogames as a type of media and the many, varied ways that videogames have been, are, and could be used and integrated into our lives.
+Videogames are a type of media, and this book considers the many, varied ways that videogames have been, are, and could be used and integrated into our lives.
 The book consists of of 20 short essays in which Bogost examines individual themes that videogames can address or incorporate.
 Each essay includes multiple examples of games that address the theme, some more successfully and some less, and invites the reader to consider how these themes might be addressed in the future.

 Gee, J.P.
 (2007).
 What video games have to teach us about learning and literacy (Rev. and updated ed.).
 New York: Palgrave Macmillan.

 Originally published in 2003, this book by Gee, a former sociolinguist, is acknowledged to have launched the contemporary academic field of game-based learning.
 The book explores 36 valuable learning principles embodied by successful commercial video games.
 Each chapter covers a different set of learning principles and features a different commercial video game to instantiate the principles.

 McGonigal, J. (2011).
 Reality is Broken: Why Games Make Us Better and How They Can Change the World.
 Penguin, NY.

 Read Games Network Steering Committee member Carlos Hernandez’s nuanced review of this book.